auth0/docs/articles/api/management/v2/get-access-tokens-for-production.md

 ## Get Access Tokens

-To ask Auth0 for a Management API v2 token, perform a `POST` operation to the `https://${account.namespace}/oauth/token` endpoint, using the credentials of the Machine to Machine Application you created at [this step](#1-create-and-authorize-an-application).
+To ask Auth0 for a Management API v2 token, perform a `POST` operation to the `https://${account.namespace}/oauth/token` endpoint, using the credentials of the Machine-to-Machine Application you created in the prerequisite step.

 The payload should be in the following format: